 Today is March 26 and the Navigate the Chaos question to consider is “how good do you want to be?”
 Do you even ask yourself this question?
 Those that navigate the chaos and practice the art of living well ask themselves this question quite often as it reminds them of their potential.
 In The Graveyard Book author Neil Gaiman emphasized the value of recognizing potential when he wrote:

-“You're alive, Bod.
+“You're alive, Bud.
 That means you have infinite potential.
 You can do anything, make anything, dream anything.
 If you can change the world, the world will change.
 Potential.
 Once you're dead, it's gone.
 Over.
 You've made what you've made, dreamed your dream, written your name.
-You may be buried here, you may even walk.
+You may be buried here; you may even walk.
 But that potential is finished.”

-Maverick British advertising legend Paul Arden recognized his potential and asked himself how good he wanted to be on a daily basis.
+Maverick British advertising legend Paul Arden recognized his potential and asked himself how good he wanted to be each day.
 In fact, his first book was It’s Now How Good You Are, It’s How Good You Want To Be, Arden challenged readers to think about the answer to this question and gave them five choices: do you want to be

 the best in your field or